WildstarStudios/Edgar_Rule_based_AI/README.md

 # ⚠️ Notice About Forks
 Forks of this project may contain altered rule sets, corrupted JSON models, modified modules, or Python scripts that run arbitrary code.
 They are not reviewed or verified.
-Use caution and only load or execute models and scripts from trusted sources.
 Only use the official version and load or execute models and scripts from trusted sources.
+In the future, an official model and module store may provide a safe, verified source for additional content.

 # To-Do
 - sentence matching ✅